lantianjia/FE595_FinalProject/README.md

 - Dan took the charge of scraping Yahoo News and update to SQL
 - We all were responsible for reviewing each other's code, testing and troubleshooting.

-# Financial News Search and Sentiment Analysis
+# Financial News Search and Sentiment Analysis API
 This API allows users to search on stock ticker and will return the latest news, categorized and scored based on sentiment analysis.
 The goal is to help investors quickly identify important news for their investment decisions.